 • Memory loss

 At Genesis Recovery, we understand that this drug may be a gateway to others and should managed as soon as addiction sets in.
 This drug often affects those who are suffering from depression, severe anxiety, and other co-occurring disorders or personal issues.

 When we speak to many of our clients and their family members in group therapy, we often hear that there is a cycle of constant back and forth when trying to find effective treatment options.
 Both the family member and the addict struggle.
 The addict tries to continue their drug use amid feelings of guilt and stress, while the family member tries to be supportive but ultimately becomes an enabler.

 This program helps our clients involve their family members in their recovery.
 During these sessions, we get to the core of addiction, how it began and what contributes to the addicted person’s need for marijuana.
 The more support a family gives to those affected by marijuana addiction, the more successful their family member will be to continue living well and free of marijuana.

 Marijuana can become addictive if treatment isn’t put into place, but recovery is possible.
-Call Genesis Recovery in San Diego at 619-717-7319 to learn more about our unique treatment programs.
+Call Genesis Recovery in San Diego at 619-717-7319 to learn more about our marijuana addiction treatment in San Diego.